GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 ## Scenario #4: Selectively synchronizing groups based on group name

-In some cases, Organizations may choose to selectively sync Groups based on an attribute in the Group name such as a Prefix (eg. ***GCP***) or Description (eg. ***“Users in this group…”***).
-This can be accomplished by manipulating the LDAP Query used in the Group Search Rule to target a wildcard match of the desired attribute.
-Let’s examine how we can configure this in GCDS.
+In some cases, organizations may choose to selectively synchronize groups based on an attribute in the group name (such as a prefix) or description.
+You can accomplish this by manipulating the LDAP query used in the group search rule to target a wildcard match of the desired attribute.

-- [x] User Accounts that need to be synced to Google Cloud are already added to the ***GCP-AllUsers*** Group that has no access or IAM Bindings
+In this scenario, user accounts that need to be synchronized to Google Cloud are already in the `GCP-AllUsers` group that has no access or IAM bindings.
-- [x] The Groups that need to be synced to Google Cloud must match any of the following criteria:
-       * The name must match a prefix (eg. ***GCP***)
-       * The description must contain a word or phrase (eg. ***“GCP approved”***)

 ### Group lookup

-Unlike the `memberOf` filter used in the User LDAP Query, the `group` Object Category does support wildcards.
-Here’s the format of the LDAP Query using a wildcard:
+Unlike the `memberOf` filter used in the User LDAP query, the `group` object category does accept wildcards as input.
+Here’s the format of the LDAP query using a
+wildcard:

     (&(objectCategory=group)(cn=*Name*)(|(groupType:1.2.840.113556.1.4.803:=2147483650)(groupType:1.2.840.113556.1.4.803:=2147483656)))

-Here’s an example of the LDAP Query that would be used to search for all Groups that have the word ***Admins*** in the name:
+Here’s an example of the LDAP query that would be used to search for all groups that have `admins` in the name:

     (&(objectCategory=group)(cn=*admins*)(|(groupType:1.2.840.113556.1.4.803:=2147483650)(groupType:1.2.840.113556.1.4.803:=2147483656)))

-Let’s assume that we need to sync the following Groups to Google Cloud:
+In this scenario, you need to synchronize the following groups to Google Cloud:

 - Groups in the `GCP` > `Groups` OU that are prefixed with `GCP`
 - Groups in the `Corp` > `R&D` > `Groups` OU that are either prefixed with `RD` or contain the word `GCP` in the description field